Noble House (miniseries): Production

 Clavell said that production of the mini series was rushed.
 NBC did not offer to make it until September 1986, and wanted it within 14 months.
 He said:

 The budget was $20 million.
 Filming took place in Hong Kong and North Carolina.

-Reception
+Ratings

 Broadcast in competition with the 1988 Winter Olympics on ABC, the ratings for the program were generally disappointing.
 The first installment was the 16th most watched prime time television show of the week (27 rating).
 The last three installments fell into the next week of Nielsen ratings, and the second installment was 22nd (15.9 rating/24 percent audience share), overshadowed by Olympics coverage.
 Part 3 was ranked 28th (15.0 rating), and the last episode was 20th (16.3 share).